connormayer/persian_epenthesis/README.md

 # The acquisition of L2 English complex onsets by L1 Farsi speakers

-This repository contains the code used in Khaloo and Mayer (resubmitted).
-The acquisition of L2 English consonant clusters by L1 Farsi speakers. *Laboratory Phonology*.
+This repository contains the code used in Khaloo and Mayer (2025).
+The acquisition of L2 English consonant clusters by L1 Farsi speakers. *Laboratory Phonology, 16*(1), 1-43.

 ## src

 The `src` folder contains the following scripts:
-* `analyze_corpus_data.R`: Visualizes and analyzes the corpus study data.
 * `analyze_experiment_data.R`: Visualizes and analyzes the experimental study data.
 * `generate_tableau.R`: Generates the tableaux for the various MaxEnt models.
 * `maxent_analysis.R`: Carries out the Maxent Analysis.